-Prerequisites: CHEM1002 or CHEM1101 and CHEM1201 and MATH1042, or MATH1032, or MATH1011 and MATH1021.
-Excluded: 2.002A
+Prerequisites: CHEM1002, MATH1032 or MATH1042 or MATH1011 and MATH1021

 First, second and third laws of thermodynamics.
 Applications of thermodynamics.
 Chemical and phase equilibria.
 Solutions of electrolytes and nonelectrolytes.
 Principles and applications of electrochemistry.
 Reaction kinetics. order and molecularity; effect of temperature on reaction rate.
 Surface and colloid chemistry.